MarinaCui/INFO448-HelloAndroid/README.md

     * the app name is "Hello": 1 pt
 * Extra credit:
     * 1 pt: Figure out how to turn on "Show layout bounds" in Developer options, and take a video of your device with that setting turned on.
 (This is helpful when debugging layout issues in your apps.)

+> Shown in `/screenshots`

    * 1 pt: Choose another developer option from the Developer Options screen, research what it's used for, and write up a quick paragraph (in your copy of this README file) on whether you believe you will use this feature during class this quarter.

+> `Stay Awake`: Screen will never sleep while charging.
+This helps in development since the device will be connected to the computer.

 When you turn in the homework in Canvas, put in the link to your GitHub repo.